 You may also notice a change in your menstrual periods, such as heavy or irregular bleeding.

-Hunterdon Hematology Oncology, LLC specializes in chemotherapy, targeted therapy, hormone therapy, and other supportive services such as managing pain and other symptoms.
+Hunterdon Hematology Oncology specializes in chemotherapy, targeted therapy, hormone therapy, and other supportive services such as managing pain and other symptoms.
 Though the team also performs radiation therapy if needed, radiation is seldom a treatment for ovarian cancer.

 You may need chemotherapy to shrink the tumor before surgery, as well as after surgery to eliminate any cancer cells remaining in your body.
 Your chemotherapy may include one or more drugs in a series of treatments.

-The Hunterdon Hematology Oncology, LLC, team carefully monitors side effects and provides the treatment you need to alleviate or prevent common side effects caused by chemotherapy.
+The Hunterdon Hematology Oncology team carefully monitors side effects and provides the treatment you need to alleviate or prevent common side effects caused by chemotherapy.
 They also offer scalp-cooling treatment that helps to prevent hair loss.

 Targeted therapy uses medications that attack cancer cells while causing little or no damage to healthy, normal cells.
 Your doctor chooses from medications that work in different ways.
 For example, some stop blood vessels from growing in the cancer cells, while others affect the tumor’s DNA and prevent the cancer from growing.